 5. Energy Centers

-Within the Human Design BodyGraph are nine energy centers.
+Within the Human Design BodyGraph there are nine energy centers.
 Each energy center is a hub of energy within the body that corresponds to specific types of energy.
 As energy flows through an energy center on its journey to the Throat Center (where all energy in the BodyGraph is moving towards), it is transformed and transmuted.

 Here are some of the themes and types of energy governed by each energy center: